CaptainBoulbi/mineur/README.md

 - e : switch to expert difficulty
 - s : take a screenshot

+all of these action can be done with the menu bar

 # building

 You need to install [raylib v5](https://github.com/raysan5/raylib/releases/tag/5.0), but any version should work.